CurtTilmes/raku-dbsqlite/README.md

 temporary, in-memory database.
 Again, this will not be shared across connections.

-You can also specify a `busy-timeout` option to specify in milliseconds, the amount of sleeping to wait for a locked table to become available.
+You can also use a `busy-timeout` option to specify in milliseconds, the amount of sleeping to wait for a locked table to become available.
 This defaults to 10000 (10 seconds).
 Setting to zero will turn off busy handling.